 Why Doesn’t FaceTime Work With Only One Person?

-The other person may not have FaceTime turned on, or there may be a software problem with their iPhone, or with the network they are trying to connect to.
+The other person may not have FaceTime turned on, or there may be a software problem with their iPhone.
+It’s also possible the network they are trying to connect to may be causing the error.
 If you’re not sure, try making a FaceTime call with someone else.
-If the call goes through, you know your iPhone is OK — it’s the other person who needs to be reading this article.
+If the call goes through, you know your device is OK — it’s the other person who needs to be reading this article.

 If you have a firewall or other form of internet protection in place, then it may be blocking ports that prevent FaceTime from working.
 You can view a list of the ports that need to be open for FaceTime to work on Apple’s website.
 The way to disable security software varies widely, so you’ll need to visit the software manufacturer’s website for help with the specifics.